-3.2 The Conceptual Modeling Language Onto-UML
+3.4 The Conceptual Modeling Language OntoUML

 We use the UML extension mechanism of a UML profile for defining a conceptual modeling language whose elements represent the DESO type categories, including the different categories of object types discussed in Section 3.1 to 3.4.
 It is important to emphasize, however, that the language defined does not depend on UML, which is used here only for exploiting the convenience of its built-in profile extension mechanism and due to its wide adoption in computer science and its practical relevance.
 Alternatively, we could have proposed a new modeling language based on the same concepts.
-For a short introduction to UML Class Diagrams, which is a prerequisite for understanding Onto-UML, the reader is referred to Ambler (2010).

-The Onto-UML profile contains a set of stereotyped classes that support the design of ontologically well-founded conceptual models according to UFO and (AB)DESO.
+The proposed OntoUML profile contains a set of stereotyped classes that support the design of ontologically well-founded conceptual models according to UFO and (AB)DESO.
 Moreover, the profile also contains a number of constraints that are derived from the postulates stated above restricting the way the modeling elements can be related.

 Almost all of the basic type concepts of DESO shown in Figure 3 are directly supported by UML Class Diagrams, where relationship types are called 'associations', as shown by the mapping in Table 1.
 Only the three categories of physical object types, event types and causal laws are not supported.
-Consequently, we have to add them to the Onto-UML profile in the form of the class stereotypes "physical object type", "event type" and "causal laws".
+Consequently, we have to add them to the OntoUML profile in the form of the class stereotypes "physical object type", "event type" and "causal laws".

-The postulates of UFO lead to the following Onto-UML modeling guidelines:
+The postulates of UFO lead to the following OntoUML modeling guidelines: